rtreacy87/git-notes/repo-migration/lab/README.md

 - Git installed on your local machine
 - Access to a DevOps platform ([GitHub](https://github.com), [Azure DevOps](https://dev.azure.com), [GitLab](https://gitlab.com), etc.)
+  - For Azure DevOps setup instructions, see our [Azure DevOps Setup Guide](../wiki/azure-devops-setup.md)
 - Basic familiarity with Git commands
 - A text editor or IDE